mittal1787/are-we-really-load-generating/new-experiments/experiment6/README.md

 ### Hypothesis

-Many workload generators, particularly wrk2 family workload generators, will fail to record the accurate tail latency due to client side queueing delay.
+wrk2 family of workload generators will time out due to the requests waiting on the server, and the accurate tail latency will not be determined, even though in reality

 ### Important update
 You can make modifications to main.go and add some line of code that will make some sort of impact on the tail latency.
 However, the tail latency from the workload generators should match nearly that of what tcpdump returns